Retirement - The Value of an ASQ Quality Certification

-If you are an ASQ-certified professional who has retired from full-time, active employment and have reached age 55, you may request a retired status to be designated on your certification wallet card(s) and other certification records.
+If you are an ASQ-certified professional who has retired from full-time, active employment and have reached age 59-1/2, you may request a retired status to be designated on your certification records.

 You may apply for retired status up to one year before or after your certification(s) expiration date.

-Once you retire your certification(s), you will receive a new certificate and wallet card.
-The only difference from the certificate and wallet card you receive is that it will no longer have an expiration date, but will show "retired".
+Once you retire your certification(s), you will receive a new certificate.
+The only difference is that the certificate you receive will no longer have an expiration date, but will show "retired".

-If for some reason you need to go back to full-time or part-time employment, you may reinstate your certification(s) by contacting the ASQ HQ Recertification Coordinator and stating your situation.
+If for some reason you need to go back to full-time or part-time employment, you may reinstate your certification(s) by contacting our staff at firstname.lastname@example.org and stating your situation.
 From the date you are reinstated, that will be the beginning of your new three-year recertification period and you will then begin to accrue the required RU credits needed to recertify your certification(s) by your new expiration date.

 **Certification retirement option is not to be used as an alternate method of retaining your certification due to hardship or some other reasoning for not obtaining the required 18 RU credits or recertification by exam.
-Please contact the Recertification Coordinator for further assistance if you are unsure or do not qualify for certification retirement status.
+Please contact the ASQ Certification Department for further assistance if you are unsure or do not qualify for certification retirement status.